rootstrap/ios-base/README.md

 3. Change the `FacebookDisplayName` value for the name of the app on Facebook.
 4. Done :)

+## Code Quality Standards
+In order to meet the required code quality standards,  this project runs [SwiftLint](https://github.com/realm/SwiftLint ) during the build phase and reports warnings/errors directly through XCode.
+The current SwiftLint rule configuration is based on [Rootstrap's Swift style guides](https://rootstrap.github.io/swift) and is synced with the CodeCliemate's configuration file.

+**NOTE:** Make sure you have SwiftLint version 0.35.0 or greater installed to avoid known false-positives with some of the rules.

 ## Security recommendations
 #### Third Party Keys